 Students in all programs are given the opportunity to evaluate their courses and the faculty who teach them.
 Evaluations are most helpful when they are honest, fair, constructive, and pertinent to the class, clinical experience, or course.
 Faculty value student evaluations, and use student suggestions in making modifications in courses, labs and clinical experiences.

 Angelo State University uses the IDEA (Individual Development and Educational Assessment) system administered through Kansas State University for all course evaluations.
 The Office of Institutional Research and Assessment administers IDEA for the entire university, online and has established a policy whereby students can complete course evaluations free from coercion.

-The student learning outcomes emphasized in the class are:
+The following student learning outcomes expressed in the IDEA are emphasized in this course:

 - 1. Gaining a basic understanding of the subject (e.g., factual knowledge, methods, principles, generalizations, theories) - 2.
-Learning to apply course material (to improve thinking, problem solving, and decisions) - 3.
-Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course
+Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures - 3.
+Learning to apply course material (to improve thinking, problem solving, and decisions) - 4.
+Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course.